ivosturm/GoogleMapsCustomMarkerReact/README.md

 	4. For Reverse geocoding (retrieving addresses when dragging marker): Formatted Address
 	5. Appearance: Enum attribute / Color + Symbol + Size attribute: If Enum attribute is selected, configure 'Enum based marker images' as well.
 If no Enum attribute selected then configure at least Color and Symbol attribute and optional the Size attribute.

-* All other features (Legend / Interaction via on click infowindow / Marker Clustering / SearchBox / Lines) should be self explanatory.
+* All other features (1.
+Legend / 2.
+Interaction via on click infowindow / 3.
+Marker Clustering / 4.
+SearchBox / 5.
+Lines) should be self explanatory.
 A print screen for settings per feature is added in the Mendix Marketplace.

 ## Demo project
 https://googlemapscustomma.mxapps.io/index.html?profile=Responsive